LighthawkKnight/LIRI-app/README.md

 Note:  All commands will run a query for a specified default value if options are left blank.

 ## Requirements
-Must provide your own Twitter and Spotify developer keys as well as your own npm modules to use.
+Must provide your own Twitter and Spotify developer keys.